desmos-labs/desmos/docs/types/profile.md

 Since this is a decentralized profile, every data inside it can be omitted except for the `moniker` which could be used to identify a desmos `bech32addr` once the profile is created.

-Profile can be enriched with some of your personal information that could be verified later on chain by providing some additional information to make possible to verify your identity.
+Profile can be enriched with some of your personal data.
+These data that could be verified later on chain by providing some additional information.

 ## Contained data
-A profile contains different data.
+A profile contains different fields.
 Most of them could be omitted and each of them could be edited.

 ### `Name`
 The `Name` identifies the name of the profile owner.
 It's omittable.
 Cannot be longer than `500` characters